-No matter if we consider private or strictly business matters – contact with the Chinese people requires the knowledge of and familiarity with Chinese customs.
+No matter if we consider private or strictly business matters – contact with the Chinese people requires knowledge of and familiarity with Chinese customs.
 The intricacies of Chinese etiquette and different social relations models can pose a challenge, but even at the stage of scheduling, discrepancies may arise.
 When people around the world sit down at their Christmas dinners, life in China moves at a regular rate.
 Nonetheless, the Chinese calendar offers many opportunities to celebrate.
 Below is a list of China holidays in 2021, with particular reference to public holidays.

 China holidays 2021

 Since the dates of Chinese holidays are based on the lunar calendar, they take place every year at a different time of the month or even move between two different months.
 Below we present a list of Chinese holidays in 2021.

 Chinese New Year 2021

 Public holiday dates: 11-17.02.2021

 The most sumptuously celebrated holiday is undoubtedly Chinese New Year (also known as the Spring Festival 春季 Chunjie).
 The New Year period lasts about 2-4 weeks and ends with Yuanxiaojie (元宵节), the Lantern Festival.
 In 2021 it falls on February 26.

 Every Chinese person wants to celebrate the Chinese New Year with their family.
 Thus, passenger transportation just before and after the Spring Festival increases dramatically: on the roads, on the rails, and in the air.
 This means increased not only traffic and crowds, but also a rise in the prices of tourist attractions and accommodations.

 In 2021 the days from February 11 to 17 will be public holidays.
 During that time, shops, banks, offices, firms, as well as some restaurants, will work short hours or will close completely.
-We recommend not to plan any meetings, and to book travels well in advance.
+We recommend not planning any meetings and booking travels well in advance.

 The Tomb-Sweeping Day (the Qingming festival)